General Touring Caravan Insurance: Everything You Need to Know

 Caravan insurance isn’t like car insurance.
-You don’t need to have caravan insurance to take your caravan on the road as you will likely be covered third party on your car insurance.
-It’s a type of speciality insurance that can save you from considerable losses.
+You don’t need to have caravan insurance to take your caravan on the road as a third party policy will likely cover you on your car insurance.
+Yet, caravan insurance is s a type of speciality insurance that can save you from considerable losses.

 To learn everything you need to know about general touring caravan insurance, read on.

 You likely take considerable care of your caravan.
 However, what will you do if it’s damaged or stolen?

 It’s important to understand that your car insurance will not cover your caravan.
 If you’re in an unfortunate accident, and you’re not covered, you’ll have to pay to repair or replace your caravan.